JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 ## Australian ECT Annual Planning Calendar

-> Here as summarised is A practical annual planning guide for Early Childhood Teachers (ECTs) in Victoria, Australia.
+> Here, as summarised, is A practical annual planning guide for Early Childhood Teachers (ECTs) in Victoria, Australia.

 ---